Submissions

 PRIVACY STATEMENT

-The names and addresses mentioned in this journal will be used exclusively for the services provided by this publication.
-They will not be made available for other purposes or to third parties.
+The names and addresses mentioned in this Journal will be used exclusively for services provided by this publication.

 PUBLICATION ETHICS AND PUBLICATION MALPRACTICE STATEMENT